 Ask the Experts

-New Year’s Eve is one of the biggest holidays in the U.S. — with 180 million people tuning in to the ball drop in Times Square and 83 percent of consumers spending up to $200 on the occasion.
-Planning and budgeting are therefore a must.
+New Year’s Eve is one of the biggest holidays in the U.S. — with nearly 200 million U.S. viewers tuning in to the ball drop in Times Square.
 We asked a panel of experts to share their travel and spending wisdom particularly for this holiday.
 Click on the experts’ profiles to read their bios and thoughts on the following key questions:

 - What factors should people consider when choosing whether and where to travel for New Year's Eve?

 - What money-saving tips do you have for people planning to travel for New Year's?

 - What are the biggest New Year's Eve money wasters?